youyanggu/covid19-forecast-hub-evaluation/README.md

 We summarize the weekly evaluations in the [summary](/summary) directory.
 There are two types of summaries:

-1. *N week ahead* - these evaluate model projections for *N* weeks in the future, where *N* is between 1 and 6.
-We believe forecasts more than 6 weeks into the future  are more reliant on assumptions than actual signals, and hence are not included in our evaluations.
+1. *N week ahead* - these evaluate model projections for *N* weeks in the future, where *N* is between 1 and 20.
+Note of caution: we believe forecasts more than 6 weeks into the future are more reliant on assumptions than actual signals, so please use those results carefully.

 2. *Evaluation date* - these evaluate model projections for a particular date.
 So if the evaluation date is October 31, this summary ranks models based on their past weekly projections for October 31.
 Hence, this metric looks at the accuracy of a model's forecasts for a particular date.